zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 At the outset of this analysis, I posed the question: **what does NLP/machine learning contribute that makes it worth paying attention to when we have the words of targets & survivors in front of us?**

-Natural language processing and machine learning algorithms are often criticized for promising incredible empirical insights while remaining opaque in how they are producing those results – and that criticism is entirely fair!
+Natural language processing and machine learning algorithms are often criticized for promising empirical insights while remaining opaque in how they are producing those results – and that criticism is entirely fair!
 What I’m curious about is what happens when, rather than leaning on these tools to predict outcomes or manufacture new evidence, we incorporate them into a process of interrogating structures of power along with our own blind-spots.

 What if the outcome of computational text analysis was not a set of algorithmically-divined conclusions so much as a new ethic of investigation?
 What if instead of waiting for disciplinary boards and committees to find evidence of assault that rises above some satisfactory threshold, we in academic communities start investigating the safeguards (or lack thereof) that protect students from predatory advisors and supervisors?
 What if we demand focus on the profound structural factors that discourage targets from reporting perpetrators, or the cumulative effect of watching faculty member after faculty member receive no substantial consequence from their actions, or the experiences of individuals who end up leaving their professions and studies entirely?